 Step 2: Fix it!

 If you have things on your credit hurting you, think before you act!
 Don’t immediately get out the check book, know that simply paying off old debts is not the answer.
+Check out this post (here at the Zoo) for free ways to properly repair your credit.
 Every time something on your credit is touched, it adds an additional 7 years to be on your credit.
 Even paying something off will leave it as a negative mark for another 7 years.
 Doesn’t make any sense, but it is what it is right?